HL7/davinci-crd/input/pagecontent/cards.md

 <div markdown="1" class="new-content">

-* Where a Coverage Information card type indicating that additional clinical documentation is needed and the CRD client supports DTR, CRD Clients **SHALL** ensure that clinical users have an opportunity to launch the DTR app as part of the current workflow.
+* When a Coverage Information card type indicating that additional clinical documentation is needed and the CRD client supports DTR, CRD Clients **SHALL** ensure that clinical users have an opportunity to launch the DTR app as part of the current workflow.
 Where a Coverage Information indicates that additional administrative documentation is needed, CRD Clients **SHOULD** allow clinical users to have an opportunity to launch the DTR app, but **SHOULD** make it clear that the information to be captured is non-clinical.

 * Launching DTR does not necessarily mean launching a SMART on FHIR application.
 Some CRD clients might incorporate DTR client functionality natively rather than using an app.